Pro Wrestling Pride: Formation

-The first show advertised under the Pro Wrestling Pride name took place on 13 May 2012, in Fergusson's home town of Teignmouth; which featured the companies' first championship match; with Tyler Hawke besting 'Wild Boar' Mike Hitchman for the PWP Catch Division Championship.
+The first show advertised under the Pro Wrestling Pride name took place on 13 May 2012, in Fergusson's home town of Teignmouth; which featured the company's first championship match; with Tyler Hawke besting 'Wild Boar' Mike Hitchman for the PWP Catch Division Championship.
 It was also notable for local Devon wrestler Joel Redman having his last match in the UK on the show before signing with WWE under the NXT brand.
 Redman would later return to the UK in 2015 having been the first NXT Tag Team Champions with partner Adrian Neville.

 Early Years (2012-14)

 PWP would run two more shows in 2012, the events taking place in the Carlton Theatre, Teignmouth.
 These events would take place on the 25/26 August weekend; and would feature US based wrestler Josef Von Schmidt.
 Schmidt would defeat Tyler Hawke for the championship during the weekender, and defend the championship in the United States against A. R. Fox.
-The PWP Heavyweight Championship was also established won by Crediton wrestler Chris Andrews in a fatal-4 Way Match.
+The PWP Heavyweight Championship was also established, won by Crediton wrestler Chris Andrews in a fatal-4 Way Match.

 In 2013, the company would branch out to new towns, cities and venues.
-Running shows in Exeter (Exeter Corn Exchange) establishing the PWP Tag Team Championships, Totnes (Totnes Civic Hall), featuring the companies first No Disqualification Match - With a Texas Tornado Tag Team Match and Torquay (Town Hall.)
+Running shows in Exeter (Exeter Corn Exchange) establishing the PWP Tag Team Championships, Totnes (Totnes Civic Hall), featuring the company's first No Disqualification Match - With a Texas Tornado Tag Team Match and Torquay (Town Hall.)

 This trend would continue through 2014; with the 'adrenaline rush' tour, with three new locations in three days; before the brand's first venture outside of Devon.
 The show was to take place in Saltash, Cornwall, and would be the first instance of the annual 'Prize Fighters' Tournament, an 8-person Single-elimination tournament in the span of one night; reminiscent of the King Of The Ring Tournament.

-May 2014 had to date the companies' only Luchas de Apuestas match; with a championship vs mask "I Quit" match for the Catch Division Trophy.
+May 2014 had to date the company's only Luchas de Apuestas match; with a championship vs mask "I Quit" match for the Catch Division Trophy.
 However, the match ended with a traditional title change, and not an unmasking.
-The match would take place at 'Pride and Glory 2014', an event that has marked the companies spiritual anniversary every year, if not its chronological anniversary.
+The match would take place at 'Pride and Glory 2014', an event that has marked the company's spiritual anniversary every year, if not its chronological anniversary.

 Before the end of 2014, Pride held an event featuring former Extreme Championship Wrestling alumnus Raven, promoting the show as the stars final event in the UK.
 At the time, the star had not wrestled for over a year, and had considered retiring.
 Raven would actually return to Pride two year later; having only wrestled in the United States in between.